tyler-insight/insight-2017/work/_posts/2000-02-13-insight-employee-signs.md

   - Photography
 ---

-Content here.

-Each department was shot using a different color and a different theme.
+Usually we’re busy working on great projects for our clients.
+However, on occasion, we take a moment to create something fun for our own office.
+Here’s an example of a quick internal assignment to show the personalities of the people behind the doors of our offices.
+Each department was photographed using a different color and a different theme.
+The result was a fun introduction to the team members in each department.

 <div class="images">